My Property

 Details of the conservation covenant rate relief scheme are set out in Council’s Conservation Covenant Support Policy.

-If you move it is important that you let Council know, you can do this by email to admin@bodc.tas.gov.au, visit our office at 32-34 Georges Bay Esplanade, St Helens or by completing this Change of postal address form.
+If you move it is important that you let Council know, you can do this by email to admin@bodc.tas.gov.au, visit our office at 32-34 Georges Bay Esplanade, St Helens or by completing this Change of Postal Address form.

 Please Note: If you are changing a postal address for more than one person, each owner must sign the form or if emailing a change, you must acknowledge that you have permission on behalf of all owners to make the change.
 If you are unsure please contact Council on 03 6376 7900.